crowdcent/numerblox/docs/evaluation.md

 ## Numerai Signals specific metrics

-`NumeraiSignalsEvaluator` offers neutralized correlation scores.
+`NumeraiSignalsEvaluator` offers [Numerai Signals diagnostics](https://forum.numer.ai/t/signals-diagnostics-guide/5950) scores.
 This is a special operation as it calls on Numerai servers and needs additional authentication, so it is not included in `full_evaluation`.
-It can still be beneficial to calculate as this metric is close to the one used for payouts.

-Example of how to get neutralized correlation scores for Numerai Signals:
+Example of how to get diagnostic scores for Numerai Signals:
 ```py
 from numerblox.misc import Key
 from numerblox.evaluation import NumeraiSignalsEvaluator